Proceed with these 3 easy-to-follow steps to see who is texting your significant other and find out the secrets they don’t want you to know.

 Email: Also under the contact’s information, review if your partner has an email address listed for that person.
 An email address can be a helpful way to search as it will also pull up social media accounts, etc.

-Username: If your partner has been talking to someone on Instagram, Snapchat, Twitter, etc., search that person’s username to view more accounts and information.
+Username: If your partner has been talking to someone on social media platforms such as Instagram, Snapchat, Twitter, etc., search that person’s username to view more accounts and information.
 You can also search your partner’s favorite usernames to see if they’re online friends with any women on social platforms you didn’t know about.

 Setup 3: What To Do Next